TheXDS/Ganymede/docs/articles/getting-started/example-hello-world.md

 ```
 The `CommandBuilder` class is available under the `TheXDS.Ganymede.Helpers` namespace.
 It's a handy helper class that allows you to simplify the syntax required to create commands, and it includes a variety of methods that will generate either [`SimpleCommand`](https://thexds.github.io/MCART/api/TheXDS.MCART.Component.SimpleCommand.html) or [`ObservingCommand`](https://thexds.github.io/MCART/api/TheXDS.MCART.Component.ObservingCommand.html) instances.

 In this case, we are creating a `SimpleCommand` bound to the `OnHello` method.
 It's not necessary to use the `CommandBuilder` class, but it's helpful when defining commands that may require some configuration or want to execute operations using the integrated busy operation dialogs available on Ganymede.
+Still, Ganymede is compatible with any kind of `ICommand` you use.

 ## Setting up a navigation host
 The *Navigation Host* is the component that will actually present Views for your app.
-You may define and place it wherever you need to have a navigation stack, but typically it is placed as the sole child of a `Window` control (normally the `MainWindow` class or whichever `Window` definition is your startup window).
+You may define and place it wherever you need to have navigation, but it's typically placed as the sole child of a `Window` control (normally the `MainWindow` class or whichever `Window` definition is your startup window).

 In our case, using the default template for a WPF app, we'll be opening the `MainWindow.xaml` file and adding the following:
 ```xml